We live in a hyperconnected world where the word ‘smart’ is commonplace in everyday vernacular.

 Comprehensive smart security platforms also enable homeowners to access these devices remotely through a smartphone app.
 They can lock doors, review security alerts, manage the heating system — all without having to be physically there to operate the devices.

-Based on what you learned about smart technology thus far, you may think that smart lighting only pertains to bulbs that can be toggled on and off using a mobile app.
+You may think that smart lighting only pertains to bulbs that can be toggled using a mobile app.